 If you went through the email marketing software article that we linked to above or you know how to get your ‘lead form’ code from your email marketing platform or autoresponder platform, then it’s time to create a landing page!

-There are quite a few ways of doing it from custom code to WordPress plugins to standalone landing page tools like Scriptly, but I’ll keep this simple.
+There are quite a few ways of doing it from custom code to WordPress plugins to standalone landing page tools like Axis’s Page Builder, but I’ll keep this simple.

-If you want one piece of software that you can use for all of your landing pages, sign up Scriptly’s Page Builder.
+If you want one piece of software that you can use for all of your landing pages and your marketing automation CRM, sign up for Axis.
 Not only do the landing pages, sales pages and webinar registration pages convert really well; Scriptly’s also got other apps for writing email autoresponders and webinars.

-If you’d rather work with WordPress, there is a Scriptly plugin that you can add to your website so all of your pages look like their hosted right on your website!
+If you’d rather work with WordPress, there is a Page Builder plugin that you can add to your website so all of your pages look like their hosted right on your website!

 You can of course code up your own if you know HTML and have Photoshop!
 I’m sure not that ambitious though…

-There are two different ways to set up a landing page – on your own domain with your own web hosting (AKA. self-hosted)… Or with a service that takes care of that for you (AKA. app-hosted).
+There are two different ways to set up a landing page – on your own domain with your own web hosting (AKA. self-hosted)… Or with a landing page hosting service that is run by the landing page provider.
+In other words, it’s a function of the landing page software to host your pages for you.

 There are advantages and disadvantages to each, and you’ll have to decide for yourself which you’re more comfortable with.
 After all, the leads that you get will be going into your own email marketing software, so those are yours for good…